Braden Airpark

 Braden Airpark (FAA LID: N43), also known as Easton Airport, is a small airport located about three nautical miles north of the central business district of Easton, Pennsylvania.
 The airport is owned by the Lehigh-Northampton Airport Authority, which also owns Lehigh Valley International Airport and Allentown Queen City Municipal Airport.

 History

-A $325,000 county grant was approved June 6, 2017, to replace the aging terminal, to be matched by funds from LNAA.
+On June 6, 2017, a $325,000 county grant was approved to replace the aging terminal, which was matched by funds from Lehigh-Northampton Airport Authority (LNAA).
 A modular building is planned to serve as the terminal while long-term plans are developed for the airport.

 Facilities and aircraft

-This small airport mostly serves small general aviation aircraft.
+This airport predominantly serves small general aviation aircraft.
 The single 18/36 runway is 1956 feet long and has a 50-foot wide asphalt surface in the center of a 165-foot wide turf strip.
+No commercial airlines serve the airport.